|

 we lose direct control and another takes it up.
 We could call these interfaces transfer

-response might be something like; “well we certainly try to do our best, but
+might be something like; “well we certainly try to do our best, but some of

-some of those other people in that other department, well, we’re not so sure
+those other people in that other department, well, we’re not so sure about

 Reality Check

-day to ask a diverse group of people; people from more than one department or
+ask a diverse group of people; people from more than one department or people

-people from more than one organization, if there is anyone present in that
+from more than one organization, if there is anyone present in that group who

 question.
 This is the proof that